hafsacodes-dev/Automated-Calender-App-Electron-FullStack/README.md

 # Automated-Calender-App-Electron-FullStack
-A fun twist on a mini desktop calender app, built using the Electron Framework
+A fun twist on a mini desktop calender widget/app, built using the Electron Framework